-I find using a mix of the essential oils (if this is not a headache trigger for you) peppermint and lavender calming too.
+A common home remedy for headache relief uses a mix of essential oils with peppermint and lavender, which is calming too.
 I rub some on my temples and my lower back.
 It helps me relax but it doesn't stop the pain.

 Stopping the pain phase is my main objective!
 I find that home remedies help me cope better but they don't really sort out the intense pain I get with my migraine headaches.

-I did this course last year and I am doing it again this year.
+I did the Foundations of Well-Being course a few years ago and I am doing it again this year.
 I can't tell you how much happier I feel.
-The way I look at things has changed.
-I highly recommend it.
-Let me tell you a little bit about it.
+I have more resources now.

 You really can change your brain for the better.
 This is the best home remedy for headache I can think of to reduce stress and bring changes on practical levels.

-I found the Foundations of Well-Being program straight-forward, easy to use, fascinating, and fun.
-And it keeps track of where you are up to, so you never miss out.
+I found the Foundations of Well-Being program straight-forward, easy to use and effective.

-It will make a difference and give you one more coping tool in your tool kit to deal with headaches and migraines.
-And all the stressful things life throws at you.
+This gives you some major coping tools in your tool kit to deal with headaches and migraines.
+And all of the stressful things life throws at you.

 Until next time, be well and be pain free.